-Pat at the Raptor Trust releasing a red tailed hawk back into the environment.
+Pat, at the Raptor Trust in New Jersey, releasing a rehabilitated red tailed hawk back into the environment.

 In 2012, PBS nationally aired the NJN State of the Arts documentary about Pat as an artist and environmentalist.
 The Institute for Women's Leadership at Rutgers also produced a documentary about her work as part of their Transforming Lives Project.

 Her work has been exhibited in museums and galleries throughout the Mid-Atlantic States.
 She is a NJ State Council on the Arts Individual Fellow, and a Puffin Grant Recipient.
-Pat's work on endangered birds received the Curators award at the Chesterwood Museum in MA., and landed her a residency at I-Park and the Evansville Museum.
-She received a BFA from Washington University and an MFA from Tyler School of Art.
+Pat's work on endangered birds received the Curators award at the Chesterwood Museum in MA.
+She was also awarded a residency at I-Park in Connecticut and The Evansville Museum in Indiana.
+She earned a BFA from Washington University and an MFA from Tyler School of Art.
 Pat resides in Westfield, NJ.